Sinclair47/player_analytics/README.md

 And don't forget "GeoIPCity" for proper Location support!
 If you have permission errors try to create the /cache/SQL folder manually.

+Oh and you can safely delete cache files at any time.
+There is no auto clean for old cache files!

 # player_analytics
 This is a webpanel for the sourcemod plugin **[ANY] Player Analytics** by Dr. McKay https://forums.alliedmods.net/showthread.php?t=230832